 HomePortugal

-From the Douro's terraced vineyards to the Algarve's dramatic cliffs: self-guided bike tours in Portugal with 300 days of sunshine and roads that rarely disappoint.
+From the Douro's terraced vineyards to the Algarve's dramatic cliffs — self-guided bike tours in Portugal with 300 days of sun and quiet roads.

 Highlights

-• Portugal has hundreds of signposted cycling routes including converted railway ecopistas, regional ecovias and the 1,200 km EuroVelo 1 coastal path
+• Hundreds of signposted cycling routes including converted railway ecopistas, regional ecovias and the 1,200 km EuroVelo 1 coastal path

-• Experience exceptional value and affordability compared to most of Western Europe
+• Exceptional value and affordability compared to most of Western Europe

 • 300+ days of sunshine annually in the south, with cycling possible year-round in the Algarve